 Michael Evgenyevich Kartzoff ( Михаил Евгеньевич Карцов )

 Born in Kiev, then Russia, on 27 February 1908.
 He died in Sydney, Australia, on 22 December 1987.

 Michael's youth was spent in Italy.
 He had barely matriculated in Naples University when the Fascist National Party declared Italy's Fascist state to be totalitarian.
 He made a decision to leave Europe and arrived in Australia in 1926.

 He completed the two-year course for the New South Wales Certificate of Agriculture at the Bathurst Experiment Farm.
 For a time he worked as a jackeroo in the northwest of the State and during the depression years (1931-35) prospected for gold in the Araluen district (the locality of Eucalyptus kartzoffiana).
-He was employed by the Forestry Commission of New South Wales in 1940 but soon saw service in the A.I.F.
-(1940-45) during World War II.
+He was employed by the Forestry Commission of New South Wales in 1940 but soon saw service in the A.I.F. in Palestine and Syria (1940-45) during World War II.
 He was a regimental police sergeant of a 9th division A.I.F. battalion in Syria as a war correspondent.
 His knowledge of 5 languages became handy.